Have you ever seen a molting chicken?

 Second, those that allow their birds to molt usually do so because it is natural.
-They want their birds to be at their best which requires them to go through molt and rejuvenate their bodies.
+They want their birds to be at their best which requires them to go through molting and rejuvenate their bodies.

 Finally, with all of that being said, I have actually chosen to allow my birds to go through the molting process.
 I don’t like going without eggs for a few weeks, and I’ve actually had birds fall ill during their molting period.

-But for me, I try to keep my flock as natural as possible.
+Even so, for me, I try to keep my flock as natural as possible.
 So I let them do what their bodies were naturally designed to do.

 However, since I have flocks of different ages, all of my birds don’t molt at the same time.
 Last year I had a lot of my flock go through molt as they were older birds.
 Whereas this year, I only had one bird molt because I introduced new birds to the flock this past spring and culled off some of my older birds this fall.

 However, the one bird that did molt this year taught me a very valuable lesson.
-She looked really old and tired before molt.
+She looked really old and tired before molting.
 I was actually wondering if I shouldn’t just put her out of her misery so she wouldn’t suffer going through winter.

 What Should You Expect With Birds In Molt?

 When fall starts coming around you should pay close attention to your flock.
-I always keep an extra close eye on my flock during the colder months as it is a time of year when they are more prone to respiratory illness (at least I have found this to be true in my experience.)
+I always keep an extra close eye on my flock during the colder months as it is the time of year when they are more prone to respiratory illness (at least I have found this to be true in my experience.)

-So as you are watching your flock, you will probably begin to see feathers lying around the coop.
+As you are watching your flock, you will probably begin to see feathers lying around the coop.
 You will notice that certain chickens will lose feathers faster than others, and they will actually begin to look like they are going bald.